 Attractive cities include Lafayette, Lake Charles, Alexandria.

 A large community in the New Orleans metropolitan area, Metairie remains an unincorporated city even though its population is 140,000.
-Metarie hosts a major Mardi Gras each year that advertises itself as more family-friendly than New Orleans, and the community has a vibrant restaurant scene and a popular Lakeside Shopping Center.
+Metarie hosts a major Mardi Gras each year that advertises itself as more family-friendly than celebrations in New Orleans, and the community has a vibrant restaurant scene and a popular Lakeside Shopping Center.

 Located along the Vermilion River is Lafayette, nicknamed “The Hub City” because it serves all of southwestern Louisiana.
-Lafayette has one university and three colleges, and a pair of major healthcare facilities serves residents.
+Lafayette has one university and three colleges, and a pair of major health care facilities serves residents.
 The city has a revitalized downtown, and Lafayette is home to a National Guard headquarters.

 Lake Charles is a major industrial city in southwest Louisiana and home to McNeese State University.
 The top employer is Calcasieu Parish School System, and the second-largest employer is L’Auberge Casino Resort.
 A Mardi Gras celebration in Lake Charles has a history dating to 1882, and several petrochemical plants are located in the city.

 Nicknamed “Andouille Capital of the World” (andouille is a variety of spicy sausage), LaPlace is in the New Orleans metropolitan area and serves as home to the Port of South Louisiana along the Mississippi River.
 Other transportation assets include two interstates and U.S. Route 51, and LaPlace students can attend highly ranked St. John the Baptist Parish Schools.